Top 5 Emerging Small Business Trends

 It’s time to make sure your business gets found by voice search

 With millions of people setting up smart speakers like Google Home and Alexa in their homes and offices, and tens of millions more asking their mobile devices to answer questions, it’s easy to see why voice search is set to become the next big thing.
-According to ComScore, voice will account for half of all searches by 2020.
-That makes 2019 an especially important year for small business owners who want to make sure they get found by future voice searches.
+It’s time for small business owners who want to make sure they get found by future voice searches.
 This year, make sure to review your website’s content and SEO practices in this important area.
 Learn more here.

 Location-based marketing takes a leap forward